gofynd/fdk-client-kotlin/documentation/platform/CONTENT.md

-Announcements are useful to highlight a message or information on top of a webpage.
-Use this API to retrieve a list of announcements.
+Retrieve a list of announcements.

 *Returned Response:*